 When I asked Saranya about differentiating Wrike in a crowded market, she led with a credibility statement: “Forrester, for the third straight time, ranked Wrike at the top in the Workforce Collaboration Tools market”.

-She then took me through a discussion of how work used to happen, how that has evolved, and, as a result of recent pressures to work remotely, how workers now need tools to collaborate more effectively.
+She then took me through a discussion of how work used to happen, how that has evolved, and, as a result of recent pressures to work remotely using leading-edge demand generation tools, how workers now need special tools to collaborate more effectively.
 Work used to be conducted in a hierarchical structure in which the “boss” made all the important decisions, whereas it has now evolved into a matrixed structure that requires a more collaborative approach.
 Because it is able to centralize all team communications around the idea of a single, centralized platform for work, Wrike is able to manage people and orchestrate workflow for any use case.
-As companies were forced to have their employees meet online using tools like Zoom, message each other using platforms like Slack, and share documents virtually; they needed a system of record that could manage all the various communications tools / platforms and coordinate disparate interactions from various systems into one location.
+As demand generation companies were forced to have their employees meet online using tools like Zoom, message each other using platforms like Slack, and share documents virtually; they needed a system of record that could manage all the various communications tools / platforms and coordinate disparate interactions from various systems into one location.

 There is a lot of technology and processes interacting simultaneously.
 That is where collaborative work management becomes important.
 Wrike offers a single digital place where employees can access all the resources they need within the context of their current stream of thought or task at hand.